data-gymnasia/courses/content/intro-statistics/content.md

 ---
 > id: step-MLE-optimality-solution

-*Solution*.
-The sample mean is the maximum likelihood estimator, and it converges to the mean at a rate proportional to the inverse square root of the number of observations.
+*Solution.* The sample mean is the maximum likelihood estimator, and it converges to the mean at a rate proportional to the inverse square root of the number of observations.
 Therefore, there is not another estimator which converges with an asymptote rate faster than that.

 [Continue](btn:next)